DevonGifford/node-express-mvc-api/README.md

 # **INTRODUCTION**

-This is a Node.js and Express Hands-On Learning Repository.
+A hands-on learning repository for Node.js and Express.
 Covering foundational concepts to advanced features like JWT authentication and MongoDB integration.
-Learning to create APIs, including building a web server and implementing user authentication and authorization.
+Creating powerful APIs, which include building a web server and implementing user authentication and authorization.

 ### **Table of Contents**